greiginsydney/captureKNX/docs/README.md

 2. [Prepare the Pi](/docs/step2-prepare-the-pi.md) shows you how to get the operating system image onto a solid state drive.

 3. [Setup the Pi](/docs/step3-setup-the-Pi.md) walks you through the process to install all the software on the Pi.
 (The setup script does all the hard work!)
+4. [Login to InfluxDB](/docs/step4-login-to-influxdb.md) shows you how to login to InfluxDB, although this will be seldom required.
+5. [Login to Grafana](/docs/step5-login-to-grafana.md) is where all the fun happens.
+This page introduces you to the provided "dashboard" that shows your Telegrams.

 ## Debugging / troubleshooting